Skills and Drills

 As you know, curling is easy to love but hard to master.
 Like many sports, practicing the curling delivery and sweeping skills is an important part of developing the needed consistency required to make shots on a regular basis.
 The curling delivery is very complex, and practice is required if your goals are beyond basic league play.

-Practice looks different for each skill level.
+The delivery and sweeping require practice, All of the drills and practice sessions mentioned in this section support the above mentioned skills.
+Also, practice looks different for each skill and commitment level.
 For example, novice curlers practice balance, stability, and basic weight control.
 Intermediate curlers practice balance, foot delay, release, and weight control.
 Advanced curlers practice balance, release, tempo, and precise weight control.
 There is no limit to the types and styles of practices.
 You are encouraged to create your own.
+Stay committed to the proper skills.

-The following drills are the compulsory Open House/Learn to Curl Drills that should be done with each group.
+The following drills are the compulsory Open House/Learn to Curl demos that should be done with each group.

 Remember, an Open House or Learn to Curl is designed to "introduce" new people to curling.
 They are not training sessions.
-Formal and proper training should be done at the the New Member or New Curler training scheduled after the open house.
+Even though your enthusiastic instructors want to share everything they know about curling, the goal only to introduce.
+Formal and proper training should be done at a follow-up session.
+The New Member or New Curler training should be scheduled after the open house.
+If you combine them in one session, split the session between introductions and training.

 Learn to Curl - Delivery

 This drill is used at all Open House Learn to Curl sessions and is an introduction to the curling delivery.
-With the new curlers watching, demonstrate the proper 1-2-3 delivery with a sliding device AND rock.
-Now ask a new curler to stand in the hack, step on the slider, and squat to the setup position.
+You will need two step-on sliders, two sliding devices, and two rocks.
+With the new curlers watching, demonstrate in slow motion the proper setup and 1-2-3 delivery with a sliding device AND rock.
+Don't let go of the rock.
+Now ask a new curler to stand in the hack, step on the slider, and squat to the setup position and follow your lead.
 The instructor must be side by side with a sliding device and rock.
 The two of you move through the 1-2-3 steps together.
-The newest curlers should hold the rock (don't let go) AND sliding device until they are comfortable releasing the rock.
+The new curlers should hold the rock (don't let go) AND sliding device during their first deliveries.
+They may release the rock after they are they are more comfortable.
 Do as many reps as time permits.

 Learn To Curl - Sweeping

+You will need one broom per learner and two instructors.
 Line up the new curlers on each sideline.
 Half of them on each line, facing the center of the sheet.
 The instructor, will be in the middle of the sheet.
-Ask the curlers to follow your lead.
+Demonstrate in slow motion the proper sweeping stance and stroke.
+Always demonstrate and open stance.
+Now ask the curlers to follow your lead and sweep down the sheet.

 Don't switch sides.
 Return using the opposite hands.